orses/vanilla_javascript/exchange_rate_calculator/README.md

 ![screenshot of the ...](./data/screenshot_01.jpg)

-A web page to obtain the exchange rate of different currencies using an external API to obtain this information.
+A web page to obtain the exchange rate of different currencies using an external API to get this information.

 - Main Goal: Using Fetch API, with async/await, to retrieve external information on JSON data format.